leeashlee/leeashlee.github.io/content/post/design-apps/index.md

 **FOSS?:** No, come on, it's Adobe.

 Do I recommend it for Vector art?
-Nah, we have <abbr title="Clip Studio Paint">CSP</abbr>.
+Nah, we have Clip Studio Paint.

 Is it still usable for other shit?
 Yes.
 It's that Adobe program I use almost everyday for school and my design works.
 Typography, logos and other variables you must have in a design work.